Rise & Fall (Craig David song)

 "Rise & Fall" is a song by British singer Craig David.
 It was written for his second studio album, Slicker Than Your Average (2002), while production was helmed by duo Soulshock and Karlin.
 The song, a collaboration with fellow British musician Sting, is based on a sample of the song "Shape of My Heart" from Sting's 1993 album Ten Summoner's Tales.
-"Rise & Fall" served as the album's the third single and returned David to the UK top five, peaking at number two on the UK Singles Chart.
+"Rise & Fall" served as the album's third single and returned David to the UK top five, peaking at number two on the UK Singles Chart.
 It also returned David to the top ten on the Australian Singles Chart.
 In Hungary, Poland, and Romania, "Rise & Fall" topped the singles charts.
-The song was also included in Sting's Duets compilation album (2021).
+The song was also included in Sting's Duets (2021) compilation album.

 Chart performance

 "Rise & Fall" charted at number two on the UK Singles Chart, spending ten weeks inside the top 75.
 It also charted at number six on the Australian Singles Chart.